isomerpages/moe-dazhongpri/_dazhong-experience/85th Anniversary Celebrations/Community Day and Eco Carnival.md

-We were honoured to have Dr. Amy Khor, Senior Minister of State, Ministry of Sustainability and the Environment and Ministry of Transport to grace the occasion as the Guest-of-Honour (Link to Dr Amy Khor’s Facebook post:<br>
+We were honoured to have Dr. Amy Khor, Senior Minister of State, Ministry of Sustainability and the Environment and Ministry of Transport to grace the occasion as the Guest-of-Honour (Link to Dr Amy Khor’s Facebook post:
+<iframe allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowfullscreen="true" frameborder="0" scrolling="no" style="border:none;overflow:hidden" height="767" width="500" src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FAmyKhorPage%2Fposts%2Fpfbid0325YFYyXP6jWfJmHy6cXmMoEQqz6bDVtVrCChVH5pfe386SXrH3cWYAp1eqUgNK8xl&amp;show_text=true&amp;width=500"></iframe>

-https://m.facebook.com/story.php?story_fbid=pfbid031wtjacVev5xiER4hLFKTAKqGjywviUwXohD1WZoMTcTUnJ3TPq8TsUAmA67fEDHDl&amp;id=100044620560828&amp;sfnsn=wa&amp;mibextid=RUbZ1f<br> Through her interactions with our students, she learnt about the school’s green and sustainability efforts.
+Through her interactions with our students, she learnt about the school’s green and sustainability efforts.
 In addition, our Peer Support Leaders hosted the seniors from Lions Befrienders and together, they took part in the activities at the Carnival.
 With the support from our community and external partners, the Carnival was a roaring success and it allowed our